finnbear/db_ip/README.md

 ## Limitations

-This crate currently only supports [db-ip.com](https://db-ip.com/) Country data, not City, ASN, location, etc.

-If you want access to one of those other types of data, create an issue.
-Adding support is possible, but would be a breaking-change for implementors of custom `IpData`.
+If you want easier access to data other than `CountryCode` and `Region`, create an issue.

 For now, the `region` feature will result in `serde` and `serde_json` being imported, due to [locale-codes](https://github.com/johnstonskj/locale-codes).